DoMyLLC.com DoMyLLC.com

 With LLC status, any profits derived from the business are exempt from federal taxes and go directly to members.
 Members pay taxes on profits from their own federal income returns.

-You Don’t Need An Attorney
+You Don’t Need an Attorney

 While some business structures require much expertise to set up, an LLC typically doesn’t need the expense of a lawyer.
 Some businesses, however, do have experience in quickly assisting clients with LLC formation.